timokau/hands-on-rl/README.md

 <h2>From zero to HERO 🦸🏻‍🦸🏽</h2>
 </div>

-This tutorial is adapted from the repo of [Pau Labarta Bajo] (https://github.com/Paulescu/hands-on-rl).
-Have a look into his greate blog posts.
+This tutorial is adapted from the repo of [Pau Labarta Bajo](https://datamachines.xyz/the-hands-on-reinforcement-learning-course-page/).
+Have a look into his great blog posts.

-## Welcome to the course 🤗❤️
+## Welcome to the course

 Welcome to my step by step hands-on-course that will take you from basic reinforcement learning to cutting-edge deep RL.